git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Mk3.md

 * Enable the step sequencer by pressing **Step**.
 The pads represent 16 steps of the currently selected drum cell.
 Combine with the Select button to select the drum without playing it.
 * Press the **Follow** button to activate the grid configuration.
 The lower 8 buttons select the grid resolution.
 Pads 13/14 select the current edit page.
 * To edit a note in the step sequencer press **Events**.
-In this mode, press a pad which contains a note to select it for editing.
-Use the display knobs to edit the parameters of the selected note.
+In this mode, press one or more pads which contain notes to select them for editing.
+Use the display knobs to edit the parameters of the selected note(s).
 Use **Encoder up/down** to select more parameter pages.
+The selected note is lit in yellow.
+* **MUTE+Pad** in step sequencer toggles the mute state of the note.
+A muted note is lit in grey.

 ### Play Mode